facebook/relay/website/README.md

 npm run build-spec
 ```

-Anytime you change the contens of `relay/website/graphql`, you must re-build.
+Anytime you change the contents of `relay/website/graphql`, you must re-build.

 # Publish the Website